Vintage Japanese Kamakura-bori Lacquered Lidded Box, Showa (1966-1989) | SKU: 26M-852-2

 • Condition: Excellent

-As part of our mission to preserve and share Japanese craftsmanship, we offer antiques that were made not just to be admired, but to be used.
+As part of our mission to preserve and share Japanese craftsmanship, we offer vintage pieces that were made not just to be admired, but to be used.
 These pieces were crafted for everyday life, and we honor their purpose by ensuring they can continue to be enjoyed and lived with today.

 We use professional studio lighting to highlight the natural character of the wood.
 As a result, the tone may appear slightly warmer than under natural daylight.

-All vintage and antique items are sold as-is.
+All vintage items are sold as-is.
 Each piece may exhibit signs of age, including scratches, wear, or minor imperfections.
 These are not considered defects but natural evidence of the item’s authenticity and age.

 size: